Jaycode88/Kicassoo/README.md

 - Details and category need to be added manually to the imported products

 - checkout is very robust it stores the order as soon as a person enters their card details with a status of payment pending then the webhook carries the order number on receipt of a succesful payment webhook the order payment status is updated to completed and the order is sent to printful via the API..
 I did originally put all of the order info onto the webhook but this caused problems due to the 500 characther limit the stripe webhook is restricted to.
+Another great benefit of the way that checkout is setup is that If a user's payment fails and they do not choose to use another card and complete the order, You will have the order stored with a payment failed staus from here you can aquire the user's information  such as email address and send them reminders or discount  to encourage completion of order.

+- mention the webhook error in solved bugs, I had a problem when there were many items(over 4 or 5) on an order i got an error due to the stripe webhook having a character limit of 500, I had set the webhook up to contain all of the order data including the items but this is what was causing the error.
+To solve the issue I implemented that as soon as the user submits their card details the order is created with a payment pending status, then that allowed for the webhook to only need to hold the order number.
+When the webook returns a payment intent succeeded with the order number only then is the order payment status updated to completed and the order is sent to printful for fulfillment.